mbmills19/EC-P/README.md

 Parameter k was set to a constant value, which was derived from a separate VPD response curve.
-The VPD response curve was fitted to the whole dataset but using only light-saturated (photosynthetically active radiation, PAR>1200) and VPD limited (>VPD0) conditions, assuming aVPD0 threshold of 10hPa (Körner, 1995) A constant value for \alpha was applied which was the slope of the linear regression between NEE and PAR under low light conditions (<200 μmol) (Xu et al., 2019).
+The VPD response curve was fitted to the whole dataset but using only light-saturated (photosynthetically active radiation, PAR>1200) and VPD limited (>VPD0) conditions, assuming a VPD0 threshold of 10 hPa (Körner, 1995) A constant value for $\alpha\$ was applied which was the slope of the linear regression between NEE and PAR under low light conditions (<200 μmol) (Xu et al., 2019).